2 million litres of milk dumped after Quebec dairy plant labour dispute

 But Charlebois said there are nevertheless situations that lead to milk dumping -- such as strikes.

-"The point is that food waste or milk dumping occurs every single year no matter what, so we need to see a dairy sector focused on finding solutions [instead] of just dumping milk."
+"The point is that food waste or milk-dumping occurs every single year no matter what, so we need to see a dairy sector focused on finding solutions [instead] of just dumping milk," he said.

-If milk dumping were made illegal, he said, the dairy industry would be motivated to get rid of excess product in more sustainable ways, like freezing and powdering the milk.
+If milk dumping were made illegal, Charlebois said, the dairy industry would be motivated to get rid of excess product in more sustainable ways, like freezing and powdering the milk.

-But Erskine believes these approaches just aren't "feasible" in the near future.
+But Erskine said he believes these approaches just aren't "feasible" in the near future.

 "It's a long-term investment.
 So you have to be looking at doing it over a longer period of time," he said.